 It’s an oil cleanser, so it’s nourishing for your skin.
 It washes away impurities, buildup, and makeup, but won’t strip or dry out your skin.

 Most oil cleansers need to be removed with a wash cloth, but this product is formulated in a way that it can be rinsed off with just water.
 This makes it especially good for dry or sensitized skin that would benefit from oil cleansing but can’t use wash cloths because they’re too abrasive or overly stimulating.

 This cleanser can be used in the morning and evening, and for double cleansing.

 How long have I been using it?

 I purchased it 7 months ago, and for a couple of months I was rotating it with other cleansers in my skincare routine.
-Then over the summer, I took a break from it while I was testing other products for review.
 Over the past 6 weeks I’ve been using it exclusively to test for this review.

 How did I use it?

 I use it as my morning and evening cleanser.